IBM/credit-risk-workshop-cpd/workshop/watson-knowledge-catalog-user/README.md

 * Click on the `Enterprise` catalog.

 Watson Knowledge Catalog provides suggested assets to you based on recommendations using AI, things you might be interested in based on your past viewing history.
-Notice that it is already recom-mending Mortgage data to you based on your past searches.
+Notice that it is already recommending Mortgage data to you based on your past searches.
 It also keeps track of what’s hot and Highly Rated based on reviews and ranks them in order of their rating highest to lowest.

 * Click on the `Highly Rated` section to see what’s hot: